 The Glyndebourne Opera Cup

-The Glyndebourne Opera Cup – an international competition for opera singers is designed to discover and spotlight the best young singers from around the world, offering a top prize of £15,000 and a platform for launching an international opera career.
+It offers a top prize of £15,000 and a platform for launching an international opera career.

 The competition will take place every two years, each time focused on a different single composer or strand of the repertoire, in order to cater for the various specialisms within operatic training and to ensure competitors can be accompanied by an orchestra with instruments appropriate for the period.
 Eligibility criteria, including age limit, will vary to reflect the chosen theme.

-Samantha Hankey wins the inaugural Glyndebourne Opera Cup
+Samantha Hankey wins the Glyndebourne Opera Cup

-The full list of prize winners are:
+The full list of 2018 prize winners:

 Second place (£10,000) – Jacquelyn Stucker